danielurra/linux-ubuntu-python-flask/README.md

 * Personal website
 * etc.

-Basic web App, has no database yet, just hardcoded items.
+Our example is a basic web App that has no database yet, just hardcoded items.
 ![ubu-py-flask](https://github.com/danielurra/linux-ubuntu-python-flask/assets/51704179/79b9db9a-d654-448b-819e-5672e2b9e1fc)

 ## Saving modules to a txt file